About PTHA’s Residency Program

 PTHA Family Medicine Residency Program Mission Statement

-PTHA Osteopathic Family Medicine Residency provides a full-spectrum, high quality education with qualified faculty who promote wellness and culturally appropriate care in a community-based, supportive environment.
+PTHA Family Medicine Residency with Osteopathic Recognition provides a full-spectrum, high quality education with qualified faculty who promote wellness and culturally appropriate care in a community-based, supportive environment.
 We strive to be integrative and teach strategies for working with Native American Traditional Medicine approaches, to prepare our residents to care for underserved Native communities.

 Puyallup Tribal Health Authority is the health care division of the Puyallup Tribe, in Tacoma, Washington.
 PTHA is considered an urban underserved tribal clinic and serves all eligible Native Americans living within its service area of Pierce County.
 PTHA was the first tribal clinic in the country to enter into a “638 self-determination” contract with the Indian Health Service, which meant that the tribe would be responsible for running its own medical clinic.